by-student-2017/skprogs-v.0.2.1/README.rst

 Figure 7 shows that as the volume increases, the unnecessary band at point H moves farther away from the Fermi level.
 This result shows that our parameters can be used over long distances without any problems.

-On the other hand, when the volume is reduced, it can be seen that an unoccupied level band at the H point also exists in the valence band.
+On the other hand, when the volume is reduced, it can be seen that an unoccupied level band at the M point also exists in the valence band.
 This result suggests that it is necessary to always check the electronic structure under conditions where the distance between atoms is shortened (e.g. ultra-high pressure) or when bonding with elements with small covalent radius.

 The electronic structure of a system bonded to an element with a small covalent bond radius is compared with DFT, and parameters that do not cause such problems are adopted.